-All companies carrying out media content production activities must comply with the Mandatory Safety Rules for the Resumption of Content Production (1.59MB), dated 18 August 2020 (Version 3, updated from the 19 June 2020 version).
+All companies carrying out media content production activities must comply with the Mandatory Safety Rules for the Resumption of Content Production (1.14MB), dated 9 February 2021 (Version 4).
 Please check this page regularly for updates to the Mandatory Safety Rules.

 All media companies are also to note the following rules:

-(a) For companies involved in the production of programmes for broadcast and other digital media, such as TV commercials, short narratives, documentaries, feature films, requiring large crew: no more than 50 personnel on location, including no more than 20 onscreen talent/performers (unmasked), at any given time, to register with IMDA.
-No "live" singing is allowed at this production size.
+(a) For companies involved in the production of programmes for broadcast and other digital media, such as TV commercials, short narratives, documentaries, feature films, requiring large crew: no more than 50 personnel on location, including no more than 20 onscreen talent/performers (unmasked), at any given time.
+These companies are to register with IMDA.
+No live singing is allowed at this production size.